hejingne/Angular-Restaurant-App/README.md

 - Enable users to select a item from a list and edit that item in the details view
 - Format data with pipes
 - Create a shared service to assemble the items
+- Use Angular Dependency Injection System to inject service classes into components to decouple data access logic and data presentation logic
-- Use routing to navigate among different views and their components
+- Use routing to navigate among different views and their components by declaring a separate, top-level module dedicated to routing

 ## Development server